U.S. welcomes Syria opposition, pledges more aid

 PERTH, Australia U.S. Secretary of State Hillary Clinton on Wednesday called the formation of a new opposition coalition in Syria an important step that would help Washington better target its help, but she stopped sort of offering full recognition or arms.

-Six Gulf Arab states recognised the coalition on Monday but the United States wants to see the new opposition demonstrate it can influence events on the ground in Syria.
+Six Gulf Arab states recognized the coalition on Monday but the United States wants to see the new opposition demonstrate it can influence events on the ground in Syria.

-"We have long called for this kind of organisation.
+"We have long called for this kind of organization.
 We want to see that momentum maintained," Clinton told reporters in the Australian city of Perth.

 "As the Syrian opposition takes these steps and demonstrates its effectiveness in advancing the cause of a unified, democratic, pluralistic Syria, we will be prepared to work with them to deliver assistance to the Syrian people."